Supporting your child's learning

 Parent’s active engagement with their children’s school and their learning is the most important long-term influence on academic success and behaviour.
 Bewick Bridge is committed to securing strong home school relationships to ensure this.
 Our school calendar will keep you up to date with what is ahead and we send weekly reminders via the Friday Newsletter.

 Top ways to get involved:

-- Attend your child’s class Celebration of Learning
+Engage with your child’s class Celebration of Learning each term

-- Take time to read the weekly class newsletters (Bewick Bugle) and talk to your child about their learning.
+Take time to read the weekly class newsletters and talk to your child about their learning

 Focus on Learning